 Customized services provide the special guidance and support necessary to meet the unique needs of each individual and may require coordination with cross-agency partners.
-Tutoring may be necessary in order to keep pace with other learners.
-Reference Career Pathways Toolkit, 20 CFR § 681.460(a)(1) and TEGL 21-16)
+Tutoring may be necessary to keep pace with other learners.
+Reference Career Pathways Toolkit, 20 CFR § 681.460(a)(1) and TEGL 21-16

-Work- Based Learning:
+Work-based Learning:

-- (a) Work-Based learnings are a planned, structured learning experience that takes place in a workplace for a limited period of time.
+(a) Work-based learning is a planned, structured learning experience that takes place in a workplace for a limited period of time.
 Work-based learning may be paid or unpaid, as appropriate.
 A work-based learning experience may take place in the private for-profit sector, the non-profit sector, or the public sector.
 Labor standards apply in any work-based learning where an employee/employer relationship, as defined by the Fair Labor Standards Act or applicable State law, exists.
-Work-based learning provides the youth participant with opportunities for career exploration and skill development. - (b) Work experiences must include academic and occupational education. - (c) The types of work experiences include the following categories: - (1) Summer employment opportunities and other employment opportunities available throughout the school year; - (2) Pre-apprenticeship programs; - (3) Internships and job shadowing; and
+Work-based learning provides the youth participant with opportunities for career exploration and skill development.